pong02/aa-salg/README.md

 ## _Quick walkthrough_
 1. The script is split into 2 parts for ease of debugging and tracing problems with custom labels from raw CSVs
 2. `generateLabels.py` will take in up to 4 platforms' csv to sanitize, outputting `standardized_columns.csv`
-3. `merge.py` will take `standardized_columns.csv` and merge all orders with the same ID or same address and receiver into a single label [WIP: the labels' packaging doesn't really work], outputting `merged_labels.csv`
+3. `merge.py` will take `standardized_columns.csv` and merge all orders with the same ID or same address and receiver into a single label, outputting `merged_labels.csv`
 4. To use this, simply extract the zip anywhere and replace the "_orders.csv" with your own and execute `generateLabels.py` then once it is complete (`standardized_columns.csv` appears), run `merge.py`.

 #### `generateLabels.py`